shubdeepmohapatra01/ISCA2025-Tutorial/README.md

 Implements the custom gates and hellper functions for the benchmarks

 ## Bosonic Qiskit Tutorial
-Uses Some inbuilt bosonic iqksit gates and some custom gates for the benchmarks.
+Uses some inbuilt bosonic qiksit gates and some custom gates for the benchmarks.